auth0/docs/articles/multifactor-authentication/index.md

 With Auth0, you have three options for implementing MFA:

 * Using built-in support for one-time password authentication services Google Authenticator or Duo Security
-* Setting up rules for Contentual MFA (which allows you to define the conditions that will trigger additional authentication challenges, such as changes in geographic location, a specific time/day, or logins from an unrecognized device)
+* Setting up rules for Contextual MFA (which allows you to define the conditions that will trigger additional authentication challenges, such as changes in geographic location or logins from an unrecognized device)
 * Integrating a custom provider such as Yubikey

-## Using Built-in Support for Google Authenticator
+## Using Auth0's Built-in Support

+### Google Authenticator

 Include the following function to utilize Auth0's built-in support for Google Authenticator: